GoldenBookDev/goldenbook-ionic/README.md

 ### :running: [How to Run the Project](#how-to-run-the-project)

-The architecture of the Golden Book project is designed for professionalism and scalability.
+The architecture of the Goldenbook project is designed for professionalism and scalability.
 Here are the key technological choices made:

 #### Mobile Framework